 It's important to remember that with publicity, you pay for the amount of time, effort and consideration the publicist makes on your behalf, not necessarily for results.
 Sometimes, the fruits of your publicist's efforts won't even be realized until months after the initial campaign is complete.
 Think about that event video that was shot, edited and posted to your FB, Twitter and Vimeo pages.
 Not everyone will see it the day it was posted.

 Although coverage guarantees aren't possible, you can help your publicity team a great deal by giving them as much lead-time for your event as possible.
-For example, monthly magazines work about two-to three months out (national magazines have lead times of at least three months).
+For example, monthly magazines work about two-to three months out (national magazines can have lead times of up to six months).
 If your event is in January and you want to get it into an area monthly magazine, you need to have the information ready to send shortly after Halloween, no joke.
 Weekly and daily publications have shorter lead times, but a two-week window is the absolute minimum you can comfortably give and expect a news team, reporter, photographer or blogger to be able to cover it.

 So, if the website the press release bounces everyone to for details about the event needs updating, don't wait until the day before the event to get the information up.
 Also, make sure the person you list as a "for more information" go-to lists a number they can actually be reached at on a weekend or late in the evening.
 There is nothing worse for a reporter or editor on deadline to call and get a voicemail when all they want is to double check the spelling of the keynote speaker's name.

 Publicity and PR specialists can be miracle workers, pulling stuff together at the last minute and making things happen that otherwise seem humanly impossible.
 Some of that is par for the course, but most of that is the necessitated by poor planning by the folks looking for publicity.
 It is also the one thing that can surely be avoided.